the-gamma/the-gamma.github.io/contributing.md

    via [Fable](http://fable.io).

  - [**thegamma-sample-web**](https://github.com/the-gamma/thegamma-sample-web) is a minimal web
    site that you can use for testing your changes.
-This is a pure node.js web page using the [Express](http://expressjs.com/) framework.
-Live version is [running on Azure](http://thegamma-sample-web.azurewebsites.net/), but it's a plain node.js web site and will run anywhere.
+This is a pure Node.js web page using the [Express](http://expressjs.com/) framework.
+Live version is [running on Azure](http://thegamma-sample-web.azurewebsites.net/), but it's a plain Node.js web site and will run anywhere.

  - [**thegamma-services**](http://thegamma-sample-web.azurewebsites.net/) implements the REST service
    that provides data for the sample visualizations.
-This is built using F# and [Suave](http://suave.io) and there is a number of scripts.
+This is built using F# and [Suave](http://suave.io) and there are a number of scripts.
 The data source for Olympic medals is implemented [here](https://github.com/the-gamma/thegamma-services/blob/master/src/pdata/server.fsx).

 ## Getting started with F# &nbsp;